Board of Directors

 Abby Getman Skillicorn

-Abby Getman Skillicorn (President) is a five-year owner of River Valley Co-op and is proud to be a part of a body that so clearly and diligently seeks to fulfill its mission.
+Abby Getman Skillicorn (Vice President) is a five-year owner of River Valley Co-op and is proud to be a part of a body that so clearly and diligently seeks to fulfill its mission.
 She was inspired to apply to the Board of Directors because she wanted to give back to the co-op that feeds her family.
 Abby is thrilled for the Easthampton expansion, which will be closer to her house in Florence where she lives with her husband Michael and dog Lucy.

 Her professional work over the past decade has revolved around social justice and food access in the Pioneer Valley and throughout the Commonwealth.
 As she continues to deepen her understanding of our food system from seed to table, she sees how we perpetuate systems of food apartheid, and strives to engage in work that creates more equity and access for everyone in our community.